Music - String Pedagogy

 The documents listed above for international students need to be sent to the Office of Admissions.

-- Fall Term — March 1 for graduate assistantship consideration; May 1 for international students; other applications are reviewed as space permits
+- Fall Term — March 1 for graduate assistantship consideration; other applications are reviewed as space permits

-- Spring Term — October 1 for international students; other applications are reviewed as space permits
+- Spring Term — Applications are reviewed as space permits

-- Summer Term — April 1 for international students; other applications are reviewed as space permits
+- Summer Term — Applications are reviewed as space permits

 The University provides graduate assistantships as a means of financial support.
 They are intended as a way to facilitate a student's progress to degree while providing important professional development.